carlarani/carlarani/README.md

-- 🎖️ Dev Web Full Stack graduated in Jan/2023 (600hr) at Ada Tech
+- 🎖️ Dev Web Full Stack graduated in Jan/2023 (600hr) at Ada Tech.
 - 🖥️ I’m currently working with SQL Server, C#, JS e Angular.
 - 🌱 Learning more about Jenkins and Docker.
-- 😄 Pronouns: she/her
+- 😄 Pronouns: she/her.